turleyjm/cell-division-dl-plugin/README.md

 "Division database" will do the first step as above and also locate these divisions from the prediction heatmap and genate a database of cell divisions finding their location in space and time.

 "Division & orientaton database" follows the same steps as above then loads and runs the UNetOrientation.pth.tar model on each of the detected cell divisions to determine the orientation of cell divisions and saves this in a updated database.

+Extracting divisions from the video can take some time to process.

 ## Retrain